 Writing a strong personal statement allows you to emphasize your strengths while simultaneously downplaying areas of weakness.
 Although the personal statement is all about your accomplishments, it is also about the program to which you are applying.
 Explain why the program is right for you by citing specific features of the program, and tie them back to your own career goals and interests.
 Finally, take the time to write multiple drafts of your personal statement, and have it reviewed by professors and advisors.

 - GRE: The Graduate Record Examination is the most commonly utilized graduate school entrance exam.
 The test consists of an analytical writing section, two verbal reasoning sections, two quantitative reasoning sections, and trial section that will not be scored.
 There are also eight additional subject tests that may be taken separately.
 To contact the IUPUI testing center, call (317) 274-6916.
-To learn more about the specifics of the test, visit www.ets.org.
+Learn more about the specifics of the test.

 - GMAT: The GMAT is most commonly used for professionals entering business schools.
 It consists of a quantitative section, a verbal section, an integrated reasoning section, and an analytical writing assessment.